 I created the first federal income tax.
-It was a graduated tax based on ability to pay that required the wealthiest to pay their . . . → Read More: What would Lincoln say about Occupy Wall Street?
+It was a graduated tax based on ability to pay that required the wealthiest . . . → Read More: What would Lincoln say about Occupy Wall Street?

 Occupy Springfield will serve a notice of eviction on the Illinois Capitol Building.
 It will be read during an “Occupy Your State Capital” rally, October 29, 1:00pm.

 Notice of Eviction

-The lobbyists for the 1%, and their cohabitating servants in . . . → Read More: Illinois Capitol Building to be Served Eviction Notice
+The lobbyists for the 1%, and their . . . → Read More: Illinois Capitol Building to be Served Eviction Notice

 I wasn’t going to write about redistricting for the Illinois legislature but I’m surprised that news outlets are missing this story.
 Although Democrats are in charge of redistricting, the proposed map for the Illinois state House of Representatives would unnecessarily limit the number of downstate Democrats and cede most of rural Illinois to Republicans.